Jason Ross (writer)

 Jason Ross is an American writer and seven-time Primetime Emmy Award for Outstanding Writing for a Variety Series winner.

 Early life and education

 Ross grew up in Chico, California, in the 1970s and 80s and graduated from Chico Senior High School in 1988.
 He attended the University of California, Santa Barbara, where he was a 1993 Collegiate Gold Circle Awards winner for his work at Daily Nexus.
 He served as the news editor at Daily Nexus before being promoted to editor-in-chief and graduated from UCSB in 1993.

 Career

 Journalism

 Ross followed a journalism career and was a writer for his hometown Chico News & Review after college.

 The Daily Show

 Ross joined The Daily Show in 2002, where he ended up spending 11 years, finally departing in June 2013.
-As a staff writer, he was awarded seven Emmy Awards.
+As a staff writer, he was awarded seven Emmy Awards and a Writers Guild Award.

 He also helped to write the show's two best-selling books, America and Earth.